35-Year-Old Third Baseman – Free Agent

 Jayson Nix Contract Information:

-Non-tendered by the Yankees in December of 2013.
+Released by the Phillies in June of 2015.

 To instantly reveal our fantasy analysis of every player – including Jayson Nix – simply subscribe now.

 |Career (View All)||466||1,464||1,305||143||277||95||55||2||38||130||36||11||108||371||19||9||23||.212||.282||.345||.627|

 |Last 7 Games||.000||.000||.000||.000|

 Jayson Nix Split Stats (View Full Split Stats)

 |2010 (Multiple Teams)||27||MAJ||CLE/CHA||363||331||5.5%||24%||0.23||74%||.259||.172|

 Jayson Nix: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks